Herbert Howells: Honours and legacy

-Howells was appointed CBE in 1953 and Companion of Honour in 1972.
+Howells was appointed Commander of the Order of the British Empire in 1953 and Member of the Order of the Companions of Honour in 1972.
 His academic awards included an honorary doctorate from the University of Cambridge, awarded in 1961.
 A "Herbert Howells Society", started by his daughter Ursula in 1987, and a "Herbert Howells Trust", founded after her death in 2005, exist to promote his works.

 There are several portraits of Howells.
 A 1974 oil painting by Leonard Boden hangs in the collection of the Royal College of Music, and in the National Portrait Gallery, London there is a chalk sketch by Boden, an oil portrait by Howard James Morgan and photographic portraits by Herbert Lambert, Clive Barda and Elliott & Fry.

+The cellist Julian Lloyd Webber was Howells' godson.

 Compositions

 Howells composed a range of orchestral, choral and chamber works.
-He is best known for his sacred choral music, notably his settings of services for Mattins (morning service with Te Deum, Benedictus and Jubilate) and choral Evensong (evening service with Magnificat and Nunc Dimittis), many of which are dedicated to specific places of worship such as Gloucester Cathedral (Gloucester Service), King's College, Cambridge (Collegium Regale) and St. Paul's Cathedral (St Paul's Service) He also composed several hymn tunes and a Requiem.
+He is best known for his sacred choral music, notably his settings of services for Mattins (morning service with Te Deum, Benedictus and Jubilate) and choral Evensong (evening service with Magnificat and Nunc Dimittis), many of which are dedicated to specific places of worship such as Gloucester Cathedral (Gloucester Service), King's College, Cambridge (Collegium Regale) and St Paul's Cathedral (St Paul's Service) He also composed several hymn tunes and a Requiem.